GRENADA - SPICE OF THE CARIBBEAN

 Getting to Grenada

 Grenada is just 3 hours from Miami, 4 hours from New York and Toronto and 8 hours from London, all by direct air service.
-Port of Spain (Trinidad) is just 20 minutes flight away, Barbados just 40 minutes and South America (Venezuela) 45 minutes.
+Trinidad is just 20 minutes flight away, Barbados just 40 minutes and Venezuela, 45 minutes.

-- British Airways and Virgin Atlantic which provides weekly direct flights from London’s Gatwick Airport.
+- Virgin Atlantic provides twice weekly direct flights from London’s Gatwick Airport while British Airways provides direct weekly flights three times weekly from London’s Heathrow Airport.

-- Caribbean Airlines and Delta Airlines provides weekly flights from New York American Airlines provides daily service
+- Caribbean Airlines and Delta Airlines provides weekly flights from New York while American Airlines provides daily service from Miami.

 - Air Canada operates a weekly service from Toronto to Grenada during the winter season (December to April).